Pensando: Beyond a Smart NIC

 The team that brought us the Cisco MDS, Catalyst, Nexus and UCS has now created the most sophisticated high-performance NIC platform in the industry.
 Mario Mazzola, Prem Jain, Luca Cafiero and Soni Jiandani, collectively known as "MPLS" (the letters of their first names), began a company to develop this technology that brings services to the network edge.

-An introduction to Pensado
+An introduction to Pensando

 Their start-up Pensando came out of stealth mode in October 2019.
 This revolutionary platform consists of two parts: the Pensando Distributed Services Card (DSC) and the Pensando Policy and Services Manager (PSM).